DynamicNER: A Dynamic, Multilingual, and Fine-Grained Dataset for LLM-based Named Entity Recognition: More Experiment about CascadeNER

-\paragraph{CrossNER} CrossNER is a English cross-domain dataset primarily used to evaluate a model's cross-domain generalization and low-resource performance.
+\paragraph{CrossNER.} CrossNER is a English cross-domain dataset primarily used to evaluate a model's cross-domain generalization and low-resource performance.
 It consists of five independent sub-datasets, each covering a specific domain (AI, Literature, Music, Politics, and Sciences) and containing 9-17 entity types.
 Since the train set for the datasets only contains 100-200 sentences, supervised methods underperform compared to LLM-based methods.
 We use this dataset to evaluate CascadeNER in cross-domain and low-resource scenarios.

-\paragraph{FewNERD} FewNERD is an English dataset designed to evaluate a model's ability to handle fine-grained entity recognition and few-shot learning, comprising 8 coarse-grained types and 66 fine-grained types.
+\paragraph{FewNERD.} FewNERD is an English dataset designed to evaluate a model's ability to handle fine-grained entity recognition and few-shot learning, comprising 8 coarse-grained types and 66 fine-grained types.
 For supervised methods, FewNERD applies all 66 categories, challenging the models' classification abilities.
 For few-shot methods, we use the Intra-10way setting, where the train, dev, and test sets contain non-overlapping entity types.
 We utilize both the 8-category and 66-category settings to evaluate CascadeNER under varying levels of classification granularity.

-\paragraph{MultiCoNER \& PAN-X} MultiCoNER and PAN-X are two widely used multilingual datasets.
+\paragraph{MultiCoNER \& PAN-X.} MultiCoNER and PAN-X are two widely used multilingual datasets.
 MultiCoNER covers 6 entity types and 11 languages, while PAN-X includes 3 entity types and 282 languages.
 We use 6 and 8 overlapping languages from MultiCoNER and PAN-X with DynamicNER to evaluate CascadeNER's multilingual capabilities.
-It is important to note that, for the purpose of controlling variables, all methods requiring training are trained using multilingual joint training.
+Notably, for the purpose of controlling variables, all methods requiring training are trained using multilingual joint training.